mrshll1001/hairpin_parser/README.md

 ## Usage
 Download this script anywhere on your machine.
 Usually in its own folder.

-Open a terminal, navigate to the script's location and enter
+Open a terminal, navigate to the script's location and enter the following to give the script permission to execute

     sudo chmod +x parser.py